oneforawe/react-next-ts/doc/Creation.md

 haven't been moved yet into the config folder seem to require default locations elsewhere, either at the root or in the `.vscode` folder.

-* modified: `.gitconfig`
+* added: `.gitconfig`
-  Added core properties and an include path
+  In the initialization process, added a git config file with core properties and an include path

   ```(text)
   [core]